HOW EFFECTIVE IS HYPNOSIS TO QUIT SMOKING?

 So you've decided you want to quit smoking and you heard about "this hypnosis thing."

-Maybe a friend or relative quit smoking with hypnosis and you want to learn more before you give your local hypnotist a call.
+Maybe a friend or relative quit smoking with hypnosis and you want to learn a bit more before you give your local hypnotist a call.

 Well, you're not alone.
 There have been dozens of individual scientific studies conducted to determine the effectiveness of hypnosis to help people quit smoking.